-Geometry is a yearlong comprehensive course which covers all 22 California State Standards for Geometry with special attention focused on concepts and standards addressed in the California Common Core State Standards.
+Geometry is a year-long comprehensive course that covers all 22 California State Standards for Geometry with special attention focused on concepts and standards addressed in the California Common Core State

+Standards.
 Instructors use a variety of instructional methodologies to introduce, teach, and reinforce geometry concepts, including, but not limited to, direct instruction, cooperative learning and exploration, guided discovery, vocabulary development, and use of technology.